-Miscellaneous:
+Miscellaneous

-- Mostly I recommend people to go to Sin Barreras, but sometimes I have to help them to go.
+- Two weeks ago, a friend needed to go to Washington DC.
+Because she is Latina, I was more comfortable driving her to Washington DC.
+And I have had other friends who needed to go to the doctors or to the school. - Mostly I recommend people to go to Sin Barreras, but sometimes I have to help them to go.
 There are those who do not have license, and those who are afraid to try to become a citizen, or who don't want to reach out.
-With their fear, you have to help them get help. - One time I went with them to Richmond to advocate for licenses. - I was an interpreter for the community when Sin Barreras does some screenings.
+With their fear, you have to help them get help. - o I was an interpreter for the community when Sin Barreras does some screenings.